Why tomato plant leaves turn yellow and other problems

-Keep those tomatoes watered consistently in the heat of summer to avoid blossom-end rot as well as cracked tomatoes.
-In this article (with video demo), we list the top 10 tomato problems and the solutions to them so that you can keep your homegrown tomatoes healthy!
+Do you have yellow leaves on your tomato plants?
+Do your tomatoes often start to crack?
+In this article, we list the top 10 tomato problems and the solutions to them so that you can keep your homegrown tomatoes healthy!

 What is it?
 Blossom-end rot causes sunken black patches at the blossom end of tomato fruits.
 It is a common disease caused by dry soil conditions which results in a shortage of calcium in the plants.
 Plants in containers are particularly susceptible.
 This is caused by uneven watering (wet-dry cycles in soil) and also too much nitrogen.